Shay Gibbons: Later career

 After short spells with Holyhead Town and Cork Hibernians, Gibbons joined Dundalk for the 1958–59 season, scoring twice in his Oriel Park debut against Cork Hibernians in a League of Ireland Shield game.
 He went on to score seven goals in his first five appearances for Dundalk.
 Gibbons finished the season with 23 goals in 37 appearances in all competitions.

 International career

 Gibbons represented the Republic of Ireland at youth, junior, inter-league and senior levels.
-Between 1952 and 1955 Gibbons made four senior international appearances.
+Between 1952 and 1955, Gibbons made four senior international appearances.
 He made his senior debut in a 3–0 away defeat in a friendly against Germany on 4 May 1952.
 He was the only League of Ireland player in the starting eleven.
 He won his second cap on 28 October 1953 in a 4–0 win at Dalymount Park against Luxembourg in a 1954 World Cup qualifier.
 He won his third cap on 19 October 1955 in a 4–1 defeat at home to Yugoslavia.
-This was the match that Archbishop McQuaid tried to get banned.
+This was the match that Archbishop John Charles McQuaid tried to get banned.
 He won his final cap in a 2–2 draw with Spain on 27 November 1955.